gtselos/chielobot/README.md

-A discord bot with information for ctypto trading
+A discord bot with information for crypto trading